teaforthecat/bones-editable/README.md

   - e-type defaults (:_meta in app-db)
   - parameter args when called (direct)

-The merge will need to be declared in the dispatch call, and it will be different for each function we write.
-Let's start with creating things having to do with anatomy.
+The merge will need to be declared in the dispatch call.

     (defn create [e-type attrs]
       (let [command (keyword e-type :create)